A quick refrigerator pickled jalapenos Recipe so that you can preserve and enjoy these beautiful jalapenos.

 Instructions

-- Keep a Canning Jar ready by washing the jar and lid well and sterilizing it in hot water or in the oven. (please see in my notes below for jar suggestion)
+- Keep a canning jar ready by washing the jar and lid well and sterilizing it in hot water or in the oven. (please see in my notes below for jar suggestion)

-- Place your jalapeno slices into the jar.
+- Place your jalapeño slices into the jar.

 - Store in the fridge until further use.